Unsweetened Granola: YESSS!!!!

 We can finally enjoy granola more often!
 I am a granola fiend, but I use my sugar allowance very judiciously, with all my baked goods.
 The way my batch came out, I am totally obsessed.
 And I gave the bug to several friends already.

+There are often some problems with the store bought variety.
 This is true even with the varieties labeled low sugar granola or unsweetened granola.
 Too often we end up with caloric and otherwise unhealthy boobie traps.
 We zoom in, we read the labels, and pretty soon we realize that what they meant by unsweetened just means it was not sweetened with sugar: It’s sweetened with honey, maple syrup or agave: All of these are sweeteners, are they not?
 Nothing annoys me more than disingenuous marketing.
 It is easy to end up with granola that is closer to candy, because we think of it as healthy, and is marketed as such, which is certainly NOT the case if it is loaded with sugars and trans fats!

 Unsweetened Granola poses a unique challenge: